JS-93/FairBnB/README.md

 FairBnb is a rental website clone designed to allow users to create fake rental properties so other users might be able to book them for certain dates on a calendar.
 The user must sign up in the application before logging in.
 The application is part of a full-stack project utilizing Flask-SQLAlchemy and python in the backend and React in the frontend.

+* Note: any mention of user instance is the user.id and it's attributes associated with the client, (user), using the application.

 ## Backend Structure

 The app's design begins with a schema of three models: Bookings, Users, and Rentals.
 A user instance can book many rentals and a rental can be booked by many user instances.
 The schema is made in the models.py file.
 All models have a primary key ID associated with them.